 Azure's PaaS offerings are grouped into a category of services called Azure App Service, which provides hosting and tools to streamline application development and deployment using a variety of languages and frameworks.
 App Service also offers flexibility for organizations that want to customize how their PaaS runs.
 The tools incorporated in App Service include the following:

 - Azure API Apps

-Among all of the cloud providers, Azure arguably comes closest to a single, turnkey PaaS solution via App Service.
-Thus, Azure is a good choice for businesses that seek an easy on-ramp to set up the tools to run a PaaS.
+Among cloud providers, Azure arguably comes closest to offering a single, turnkey PaaS offering via App Service.
+Thus, Azure is a good choice for businesses that seek an easy on-ramp to set up tools needed to run a PaaS within an IaaS platform.

 Google IaaS and PaaS offerings

-Like AWS and Azure, Google provides a compute IaaS offering, called Google Compute Engine, which offers predefined and custom machine types.
-Google also has storage services such as:
+Like AWS and Azure, Google provides a compute IaaS offering -- Google Compute Engine -- which offers predefined and custom machine types.
+Google also has storage services, such as the following: